GrzegorzStary/Rent-It/TESTING.md

 I used the [HTML W3C Validator](https://validator.w3.org) to validate my HTML files.

 #### Template syntax:
-- Some of the reported errors (e.g., “Bad value {% url ... %} for attribute href” or “Stray doctype”) are not actual code issues.
+- Some of the reported errors (“Bad value {% url ... %} for attribute href” or “Stray doctype”) are not actual code issues.
 They occur because the validator processes the raw Django template files, which include template tags such as {% load static %} or {% url '...' %}.
 These tags are not part of standard HTML, so the validator flags them as invalid.
 Once the templates are rendered by Django, they produce valid HTML output, and those errors disappear.

 #### Stray elements:
 - During validation I did notice one genuine issue - a stray <div> tag - which has now been corrected.
 After fixing this, no further structural issues were found in the rendered pages.